amyfrancis97/DrivR-Base/README.md

 This project is licensed under [LICENSE](https://github.com/amyfrancis97/DrivR-Base/blob/main/LICENSE).

 ## Acknowledgments
+This work was carried out in the UK Medical Research Council Integrative Epidemiology Unit (MC\_UU\_00032/03) and using the computational facilities of the Advanced Computing Research Centre, University of Bristol.

 Special thanks to:
-Tom Gaunt
+* Tom Gaunt
-Colin Campbell
+* Colin Campbell

+## Funding
-Cancer Research UK
+This work was funded by Cancer Research UK [C18281/A30905].
-University of Bristol
-MRC Integrative Cancer Epidemiology Unit

 ## Contact
 For inquiries, contact us at [amy.francis@bristol.ac.uk](mailto:amy.francis@bristol.ac.uk).